 Classes With Only First-Year Students: Build confidence by making the transition to college-level study with your peers.

 Compelling Course Themes: You’ll learn the crucial skills of thinking, speaking and writing by applying them to a thought-provoking topic.
-All First-Year Writing and Inquiry seminars are focused on important and compelling themes – like “Stem Cell Research,” “Reinventing the American High School,” “The Beauty Myth,” and “Eat my Words: Writing and Food.”
-Professors from every academic division teach in the program, giving you a strong introduction to the liberal arts.
+All First-Year Writing and DJS seminars are focused on important and compelling themes – like “The Art of Living,” “Banned Books,” “Climate Justice and Resilience,” and “Privacy and Surveillance.”
+Professors from every academic college teach in the program, giving you a strong introduction to the liberal arts.
 Whatever your interests, you can find a home for yourself among the many themes offered.